DavHau/mach-nix/examples.md

 ## Tensorflow

 ### Tensorflow with SSE/AVX/FMA support
 Tensorflow from pypi does not provide any hardware optimization support.
-To get a SSE/AVX/FMA enabled version, it just needs to be taken from `nixpkgs`.
+To get a SSE/AVX/FMA enabled version, set the provider for tensorflow to `nixpkgs`.

-I have a complex set of requirements including tensorflow.
-I'd like to have tensorflow with the usual nix features enabled like SSE/AVX/FMA which I cannot get from pypi.
-Therefore I must take tensorflow from nixpkgs.
-For everything else I keep the default, which means wheels are preferred.
-This allows for quicker installation of dependencies.
 ```nix
 mach-nix.mkPython {